 From the archive materials a Heritage Wall relating the history of the company was produced.
 This is situated outside The Pantry restaurant on the top floor of the department store in Norwich.
 To find out more about our history visit our retail website.

-The gallery of photographs to the left shows a selection of the illustrative materials held within the archive.
+The gallery of photographs above shows a selection of the illustrative materials held within the archive.

 The printing heritage of the company also continues to be recognised through the John Jarrold Printing Museum, which is based on the site.
 It is the only working printing museum in the country and has an active band of volunteers including many who trained in the skills of typesetting, book binding and printing.
-It is open to the public every Wednesday morning and by special arrangement.
+It is open to the public every Wednesday morning, as part of the Heritage Open Days in September and by special arrangement.